outofcoffee/imposter/README.md

         withFile "static-data.json"
     }

+## TLS/SSL

+You can run Imposter with HTTPS enabled.
+To do this, enable the TLS option and provide keystore options.

+### Example

+    java -jar distro/build/libs/imposter.jar \
+            --plugin com.gatehill.imposter.plugin.rest.RestPluginImpl \
+            --configDir /path/to/config \
+            --tlsEnabled \
+            --keystorePath ./server/src/main/resources/keystore/ssl.jks \
+            --keystorePassword password

+**Note:** This uses a self-signed certificate for TLS/SSL.
+You can also choose your own keystore.
+If you need to trust the self-signed certificate when using the default, the keystore is located at `server/src/main/resources/keystore` and uses the secure password 'password'.

 # Tips and tricks

 ## Waiting for the server to be ready

 The mock server exposes an endpoint at `/system/status` that will return HTTP 200 when the mock server is up and running.
-You can use this to let your tests know when the mock server is ready.
+You can use this in your tests to know when the mock server is ready.

 ## Script logging